GPCRmd/gpcrmd-docs/source/workbench.rst

         * It is also possible to remove all the atom labels and distances at once, with the **Clear dists. button**.

     * *On click show variants* mode:
         Click on the blue dots to obtain information on known natural variants of a residue.
-Data obtained from the `ExAC database`_.
+Data obtained from the `gnomAD database`_.

     * *On click show mutations* mode:
         Click on the blue dots to obtain information on mutational experiments done on a residue.
 Data obtained from GPCRdb_.